Michael Douglas Has Been Accused Of Sexual Harassment By A Former Employee

 Advertisement

 This particular #MeToo story is a bit unconventional, given that Douglas himself made the allegations public by denying the claims to Deadline.
-In an exclusive interview published on January 9, the Fatal Attraction star admitted that Braudy may have heard "colorful language," though he denied such language was directed at her.
+In an exclusive interview published on 9th January, the Fatal Attraction star admitted that Braudy may have heard "colourful language," though he denied such language was directed at her.
 Douglas insisted that he did not "blackball" Braudy in the entertainment industry.
 He also called the masturbation allegation a "fabrication."
 He reiterated that statement to THR.

 The Hollywood Reporter, which stated that it had carefully vetted Braudy's story as it had all other harassment allegations in the wake of the New York Times exposé on Harvey Weinstein, wrote in the Douglas piece that "Douglas' strategy didn't alter our vetting process," and that they "determined that both Braudy's story and his denial deserved to be published."